US has 'no plans' to recognize Palestinian state, Vance says before talks with UK foreign secretary

 About two dozen protesters were spotted on the road before the turnoff to the stately home.
 A few were wearing keffiyeh scarves and another held up a round sign that had a meme making fun of Vance printed on it.

-Vance and Lammy, who come from opposite ends of the political spectrum but have made a personal connection through their hardscrabble childhoods and Christian faith,
+Vance and Lammy come from opposite ends of the political spectrum, but have made a personal connection through their hardscrabble childhoods and Christian faith,

 While Lammy is a member of the left-leaning Labour Party and Vance is a conservative Republican who supports Trump’s “America First” agenda, the two men have bonded in recent months.